Crimes that Affect a Foreign National’s Immigration Status

 Are you a noncitizen with a criminal history?
 Do you have questions regarding how a criminal past affects your eligibility for immigration benefits?
 Board Certified Immigration Attorney Kathryn Karam has over eight years of experience assisting people in the Houston metro area overcome their criminal past and receive immigration benefits.

-The Texas immigration attorneys at The Law Office of Kathryn N. Karam, P.C. serve numerous communities in Galveston County, Brazoria County, Fort Bend County, Harris County, and Montgomery County.
-Contact The Law Office of Kathryn N. Karam, P.C. at (832) 582-0620 to receive a confidential attorney consultation.
+The Texas immigration attorneys at Karam Immigration Law serve numerous communities in Galveston County, Brazoria County, Fort Bend County, Harris County, and Montgomery County.
+Contact Karam Immigration Law at (832) 582-0620 to receive a confidential attorney consultation.

 Texas Criminal History Information Center